Indiana in the American Civil War: Indiana regiments

 The 14th Indiana Infantry Regiment was nicknamed the "Gibraltar Brigade" for maintaining its position at the Battle of Antietam.
 It secured Cemetery Hill on the first day of the three-day fight at the Battle of Gettysburg, where it lost 123 of its men.
 The 19th Indiana Volunteer Infantry Regiment, part of the Iron Brigade, made critical contributions to some of the most important engagements of the war, including the Second Battle of Bull Run, but was almost completely destroyed in the Battle of Gettysburg, where it sustained 210 casualties.
 The 19th Indiana suffered the heaviest battle losses of any Indiana unit; 15.9 percent of its men were killed or mortally wounded during the war.
 The 27th Indiana Infantry Regiment earned the nickname "giants in the cornfield" at the Battle of Antietam.
-The regiment also fought at the Battle of Chancellorsville, the Battle of Gettysburg, and in the Atlanta Campaign.
+The regiment also fought at the Battle of Chancellorsville, the Battle of Gettysburg, and in the Atlanta campaign.
 The 27th Indiana's casualties were 15.3 percent of its total enrollment, nearly as many as the 19th Indiana.

 Most of Indiana's regimental units were organized within towns or counties, but ethnic units were also formed, including the 32nd Indiana, a German-American infantry regiment, and the 35th Indiana, composed of Irish Americans.
 The 28th Regiment U.S. Colored Troops, formed at Indianapolis between December 24, 1863, and March 31, 1864, was the only black regiment formed in Indiana during the war.
 It trained at Indianapolis's Camp Fremont, near Fountain Square, and included 518 enlisted men who signed on for three years of service.
 The regiment lost 212 men during the conflict.
 The 28th participated in the Siege of Petersburg and at the Battle of the Crater, where twenty-two of its men were killed.
 At the end of the war the regiment served in Texas, where it mustered out of service on November 8, 1865.

 The last casualty of the Civil War was a Hoosier serving in the 34th Regiment Indiana Infantry.
-Private John J. Williams died at the Battle of Palmetto Ranch on May 13, 1865.
+Private John J. Williams died at the Battle of Palmito Ranch on May 13, 1865.